ost-dmitriy/Tungsten-Log-Reader/README.md

 - **Single-click file selection** – Select one or multiple `.log` or `.txt` files.
 - **Automated parsing** – Detects relevant processing steps automatically.
 - **Minute-level averages** – Clear display of rounded processing times.
+- **Batch class statistic** - Statistics on the use of package classes based on the selected log file.
 - **Standalone EXE** – Built using PyInstaller for one-click deployment.